jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 They may instruct the LLM/GenAI to generate results of a certain form or avoid questionable content such as:
 * Profanity
 * Racist, sexist, gender insulting language
-* Questionable responses, such as instructions on how to build a bomb
+* Dangerous responses, such as instructions on how to build a bomb
 * Etc.

 These rules aren’t programmed in the traditional sense.
-They are in natural language much like the prompts I showed in the previous blog and will continue to show in this blog.
+They are defined in natural language much like the prompts I showed in the previous blog and will continue to show in this blog.
 They tend to be hidden from the user, but sometimes enterprising users find them.

 Some of [Apple’s prompts were revealed]( https://apple.slashdot.org/story/24/08/06/2113250/apples-hidden-ai-prompts-discovered-in-macos-beta) with instructions such as:
 > You are an assistant which helps the user respond to their mails.
 Given a mail, a draft response is initially provided based on a short reply snippet.
 In order to make the draft response nicer and complete, a set of question and its answer are provided.
 Please write a concise and natural reply by modifying the draft response to incorporate the given questions and their answers.
 Please limit the reply within 50 words.
 Do not hallucinate.
 Do not make up factual information.

-If only a prompt to _Do not hallucinate_ actually worked.
+If only a prompt to _Do not hallucinate_ were that easy.

 This YouTube video podcast recording, [ChatGPT Pre-Prompt Text Leaked](https://www.youtube.com/watch?v=QWhcFRcIbPw), describes ChatGPT’s pre-prompts that tell it that it has access to the browse tool, and that it can use it to get up-to-date information from the internet.
 The pre-prompts include instructions to guide it in obtaining this information.

 Depending upon your LLM/GenAI platform, you may have the ability to add your own pre-prompt built-ins.
 But if you don’t have this ability, then store any personal pre-prompts and copy-and-paste them at the start of each session.

 # Prompt Engineering Patterns
+The context for most prompt engineering patterns is fairly obvious.
+I'll provide the context briefly, list some phrases that activate the pattern and then provide a complete example or two.

-As with my previous [Prompt Engineering Patterns Blog Entry](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html), I won’t list the GenAI output.
-I encourage you to copy-and-paste my prompts into your LLM/GenAI of choice, such as ChatGPT, to see what is generated for you.
+As described in the [Introduction]((https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#introduction) of my previous [Prompt Engineering Patterns Blog Entry'](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html), I won’t list my results here.
+I encourage you to copy-and-paste my example prompts into your LLM/GenAI of choice, such as ChatGPT, to see what is generated for you.
 Feel free to experiment as well.

 ## Cognitive Verifier Pattern
-Our interaction with an LLM/GenAI may be too broad at first.
+Our initial request with an LLM/GenAI may be too broad at first.
 The __Cognitive Verifier Pattern__ instructs the LLM to break down an initial question into smaller more specific questions, which when answered it can aggregate to a more accurate answer.

 Here’s the prompt:
 > When you are asked a question, follow these rules: